23 fun things to do in Hobart, Tasmania

 - Kelly’s Steps– named after 1800’s sea captain James Kelly, these steps join Battery Point to Salamanca Place.

-- Hampden Road– the main street of Battery Point, lined with cafés and beautiful houses.
+- Hampden Road– the main street of Battery Point, lined with cafes and gorgeous houses.

-- Narryna Heritage Museum – a museum filled with colonial artefacts and furniture.
+- Narryna Heritage Museum – a museum filled with colonial artifacts and furniture.

 - Battery Square & Princes Park – overlooks the finish line for the annual Sydney to Hobart ship race.